1991 anti-Tamil violence in Karnataka: Events

-The next day, marauding mobs roamed the streets of Bangalore.
-Tamil businesses, movie theatres and even vehicles with Tamil Nadu license plates were targeted.
-Soon the riots spread to the Mysore district and other parts of southern Karnataka and Tamil Nadu.
-Entire slums of migrants were torched.
-Over thousands of Tamils fled from the state.
-A curfew of one week was declared under section 144.
-The violence left more than 16 people dead in Bangalore city.
+The next day, marauding mobs roamed the streets of Bengaluru.
+Tamil businesses, movie theatres and even vehicles with Tamil Nadu license plates were targeted, soon the riots spread to the Mysuru district and other parts of southern Karnataka and Tamil Nadu.
+Entire slums of migrants were torched, Over a thousand Tamils fled from Karnataka, A curfew of one week was declared under section 144.
+The violence left more than sixteen people dead in Bengaluru city.